U.S. stocks, VIX dance in tandem in break with history

-NEW YORK (Reuters) - A rising U.S. stock market normally reduces fear among investors, but the blistering pace of the current rally has instead also driven up the anxiety factor in the market.
+NEW YORK, Jan 26 (Reuters) - A rising U.S. stock market normally reduces fear among investors, but the blistering pace of the current rally has instead also driven up the anxiety factor in the market.

 On nine separate occasions this month, the VIX has matched the direction taken by the S&P 500 on a given day.
 That marks the most times these two measures have moved concurrently in the same direction in all but two months over the last five years.